-Act 369 provides for an extension of time up to 180 days to file certain tax returns.
-The Act amends ACA 26-18-505(a)(3) to change the maximum time from filing any return from 120 to 180 days.
-Calendar year exempt organizations that are required to file a return shall file on or before May $15^{\text{th}}$ , if fiscal year, on or before the expiration of four and one half months after the close of the period.
-Effective for tax years beginning on or after January 1, 2007.
+Act 369 of 2007 provides for an extension of time up to 180 days to file certain tax returns.
+The Act amends ACA 26-18-505(a)(3) to change the maximum time for filing any return from 120 to 180 days.
+Calendar year exempt organizations that are required to file a return shall file on or before May 15th, if fiscal year, on or before the expiration of four and one half months after the close of the period.
+The Act is effective for tax years beginning on or after January 1, 2007.